 EDITORIAL BOARD RESPONSIBILITIES

-- Advising writers with personal suggestions as to how to make their writing most effective
+- Advising writers to make their writing most effective

-- Running the newspaper’s website and preparing weekly issues
+- Running the newspaper’s website and preparing weekly editions

 - Producing the weekly City Voice TV broadcast